What is arthroplasty?

 How is arthroplasty performed?

-Arthroplasty is performed in a hospital by a surgical team led by an orthopedic surgeon.
-An orthopedic surgeon is a physician who specializes in conditions of the bones and connective tissues.
-Your orthopedic surgeon will perform the procedure by making an incision in the joint to remove damaged cartilage and bone.
-He or she will then replace the damaged areas with artificial material or an implant called a prosthesis.
+Your arthroplasty will be performed in a hospital.
+The surgery involves making an incision in the joint to remove damaged cartilage and bone.
+Your surgeon then replaces the damaged areas with artificial material or an implant called a prosthesis.

 Surgical approaches to arthroplasty

-Your doctor will perform an arthroplasty using one of the following approaches:
+Your surgeon will perform an arthroplasty using one of the following approaches:

-- Minimally invasive surgery is a procedure performed by inserting special instruments and an arthroscope through small incisions in the joint.
-The arthroscope is a thin, lighted instrument with a small camera that transmits pictures of the inside of your body to a video screen.
-Your doctor sees the inside of your joint on the video screen as he or she performs the surgery.
-Minimally invasive surgery generally involves a faster recovery and less pain and risk of complications than open surgery.
+- Minimally invasive surgery involves inserting special instruments and an arthroscope through small incisions in the joint.
+The arthroscope is a thin, lighted instrument with a small camera that sends pictures to a video screen.
+Your surgeon sees the inside of your joint on the video screen while performing the surgery.
+Minimally invasive surgery generally involves a faster recovery and less pain than open surgery.
 This is because it causes less trauma to tissues and organs.
-Your doctor will make a small incision instead of a larger one used in open surgery.
-He or she can then thread surgical tools around structures, such as muscle or tendons, instead of cutting through or displacing them as in open surgery.
+Your surgeon uses small incisions instead of a larger one used in open surgery.
+Surgical tools are threaded around structures, such as muscle or tendons, instead of cutting through or displacing them as in open surgery.

-In some cases, your doctor may combine a minimally invasive procedure with an open surgery.
-In addition, your doctor may decide after beginning a minimally invasive procedure that you require an open surgery to safely and most effectively complete your surgery.
-Your doctor will determine which type and method of surgery is best for you and how long you need to stay in the hospital based on certain factors.
-These include your diagnosis, age, medical history, general health, and possibly your personal preference.
-Learn about the different arthroplasty procedures and ask why your doctor will use a particular type of procedure for you.
+Your surgeon may combine a minimally invasive procedure with an open surgery.
+Your surgeon will advise you on which procedure is best for you and how long you need to stay in the hospital based on your diagnosis, age, medical history, general health, and possibly your personal preference.
+Learn about the different types of arthroplasty and ask why your surgeon will use a particular type for you.